ordina-jworks/ordina-jworks.github.io/_posts/2020-06-15-3D-Printing-During-Times-Of-Corona.md

 It allows for rapid prototyping and small scale production without the need to set up a full production line.
 The 3D printing community is a very large one, and also a very active one.

-Because of the high load on the intensive care units in Italy with many people requiring to be put on a ventilator for life support it became clear that the supply line could not manage the demand.
+Because of the high load on the intensive care units in Italy with many people requiring to be put on a ventilator for life support, it became clear that the supply line could not meet the demand.
-The company that produces these Venturi valves could not keep up with the demand.
 Because the hospitals were in need of these valves and the supplier could not provide them, people were contacted and soon after the first version was designed and 3D printed.
 However the valve design is patented and this hindered individuals and companies from stepping in and helping with printing extra valves.
 The hospitals can request production of these masks, sidestepping the patent in times of emergency, but they have to be present and patient consent is also needed (depending on local laws).

-The photo's below show the masks.
+The pictures below show the masks.
 The first picture shows the real valve (left) versus a 3D printed one using filament printing technologies.
 The second picture shows later iterations of the 3D printed valves printed using polymer material that is laser fused.